mesocentrefc/trace2sing/README.md

 $
 ```

- * To execute command into container
+ * **To execute command into container:**
 ```bash
 user@local:~$ ./singrun.sh -e python -c "print 'Goodbye !'"
 Execute command into container
 Goodbye !
 ```
+---
+**NOTE**

+Your home directory is bound to /realhome in container, so if you want to use a file located in your home directory,
+you must replace $HOME by /realhome in the path

+---